Botox for Jaw Tension: What Patients Need to Know Before Treatment

 The real question is whether it is being recommended with enough care, enough diagnostic accuracy, and enough honesty about what the evidence actually says.

-For some patients, Botox may be reasonable.
-But it is not always simple, and it is not risk-free.
+But it is not simple.
+It is not risk-free.
 That is why I remain cautious.

 By Simon Coghlan